 Air quality burn bans are called by our agency, local clean air agencies, and tribes when air is unhealthy.
 A burn ban limits woodstove use and outdoor burning.
 Use the map below to find out which agency regulates burning in your area.

 Fire safety burn bans are called by the Washington Department of Natural Resources, local fire districts, and tribes to protect people and property when wildfire danger is high.
 These burn bans limit outdoor, residential, agricultural, and forest burning.
 Check with your local fire district before lighting a fire.

 Managing smoke and fire to protect people

-We are able to keep air pollution from reaching harmful levels by issuing agricultural burning permits, setting standards for wood stoves, and calling burn bans.
-We work with the Environmental Protection Agency (EPA) and local clean air agencies to develop guidelines, regulations, and educational materials aimed at protecting public health.
+We keep air pollution from reaching unhealthy levels by issuing agricultural burning permits, setting standards for wood stoves, and calling burn bans.
+We work with EPA and local clean air agencies to develop regulations and guidelines to protect your health.

 Health impacts of smoke

 Air pollution from smoke can cause serious health problems.
 Much like cigarette smoke, the smoke from burning leaves, grass, brush, and tree needles can cause asthma, emphysema, bronchitis, and lung cancer.
-Children, the elderly, and those with breathing problems are most harmed by poor air quality.
+Children, adults over 65, and people with breathing problems are hurt the most by unhealthy air.

 Check current air quality conditions before you burn or when smoke is in the air.